Prit04/RHUL-Final-Year-Project/diary.md

 ### 31/3/2025
 I am working on adding audio and SFX to the game.
 <br /> <br />Today I fully integrated sound into the game, adding audio for both gameplay and UI.
-The player now has footstep and attack sounds, potions and chests play pickup effects, skeleton enemies have unique wake-up, walking, and death SFX
+The player now has footstep and attack sounds, potions and chests play pickup effects, skeleton enemies have unique wake-up, walking, and death SFX.
+<br /> <br />The options menu for the game is now fully functional, it can be accessed in the main menu and the pause maneu of the play state.
+The settings contain audio and video settings.
+Now i will work on polishing some things and some refactoring of the code.